 Like most stock analysts, the GSE MD also pointed to the mounting pension funds – accrued from monthly contributions under the tier two and three – as another reason why raising almost twice of what had been raised in 29 years was possible.

 “At the last count, the value under management for private pension funds alone was more than GH¢10 billion.

-“As an open market that both resident and non-resident investors alike can participate in, there’s no limit to whatever amount we can handle provided the company gets its act together and investors see it be a good investment proposition,” he stated.
+“As an open market that both resident and non-resident investors alike can participate in, there’s no limit to whatever amount we can handle provided the company gets its act together and investors see it

 Impact on liquidity